 As mentioned above, the operators $D^{(i)}, i <q$ act on $R_1$ and the computation of the matrix $M$ in step 6 is polynomial in operations in $R_1$ but $\dim_{\calO/\fm} R_1 \le sq$ giving a bound in terms of the number of operations in $\calO/\fm$.

-In the process of Gaussian elimination (whose running time is polynomial in the size of the matrix), for each candidate pivot in the ring $R_1$, the factorization from steps 9 and 10 allows us to write $R_1$ as a direct sum of two rings for which the pivot is invertible in one factor and zero in the other.
-In the first factor, we use the pivot as in the usual Gaussian elimination and, in the second factor, we look for a new pivot.
-The work done before splitting $R_1$ is reused.
-At the end of steps 1-11, we arrive at a decomposition of $R$ as a sum of at most $s$ rings and the image of $M$ in each of these is put in row echelon form by the Gaussian elimination process.
+The process of Gaussian elimination has running time polynomial in the size of the matrix just as in the field case.At the end of it, we arrive at a decomposition of $R$ as a sum of at most $s$ rings and the image of $M$ in each of these is put in row echelon form.